Below are answers to commonly asked questions organized into six categories.

 Q. Do you have data dictionaries for the hospital encounter outpatient and inpatient data sets?

-A. Not as this time; however data dictionaries for our hospital encounter data will be available in late 2017.
+A. Not at this time; however data dictionaries for our hospital encounter data will be available in 2018.
 In the interim, the Hospital Encounter Release Elements document is available to assist users.

 Q. In the MHDO Hospital data, does Emergency Department data include both Inpatient and Outpatient data sets?